amartner/amartner.github.io/index.md

 <br>

-I am a Ph.D. candidate in economics at [UCLA](https://economics.ucla.edu/).
-I will be on the job market during the 2025–26 academic year and expect to graduate in March 2026.
+I am a Senior Economist in the Economic Modeling Department at the Central Bank of Chile.
+I received my Ph.D in Economics at [UCLA](https://economics.ucla.edu/) in March 2026.

 Primary Field: Macroeconomics